Auditory Integration Training, AIT, Berard AIT, Auditory, Auditory Integration

 • Be prepared for an adjustment or regression period after Berard AIT so you aren't surprised if it occurs (remember - it may not!)

-• Find ways to given your child quality attention, private time, reassurance and extra affection when needed during this period after Berard AIT.
+quality attention, private time, reassurance and extra affection when needed during this period after Berard AIT.

 • Don't overload your or your child's schedule post AIT.

-Other Important Things to Remember After Auditory Integration Training:
+Other Important Things to Remember After Auditory Integration Training

 • Interpreting Audio Tests (if done) After Berard AIT

-• Most of the time, the variability within each ear’s test will narrow after AIT.
-Peaks and valleys usually flatten.
-One ear often looks more like the other ear after AIT and a general normalization occurs.
+• One ear often looks more like the other ear after AIT and a general normalization occurs.

-• Though this is usually the case, parents should not use the tests alone to determine if AIT has been successful.
-It’s critical not to do anything to disrupt the effects of AIT, whether you can see the effects, or not, on a graph.
+• It’s critical not to do anything to disrupt the effects of AIT, whether you can see the effects, or not, on a graph.

-• Avoid Headphone Use Completely!!
+• Avoid Headphone Use Completely!

-• All family members, including extended family, and all teachers and therapists must know this is the case.
+• All family members, including extended family, all teachers and therapists must know this is the case.

 • Parents may be tempted to use other sound-based therapies to speed up or change the adjustment period.
 Unwitting therapists may suggest that parents do this.
+Do not agree to this.

 • Parents may think that since no obvious changes are visible in 3 months after AIT, that it’s time to try another sound-based therapy.